edenvvv/War_The_Game/README.md

 # Swift UI War card game
-(The examples are presentations on the iPhone 11 pro)
+(The examples are presentations on the iPhone 11 but works perfect on all other devices)

 ## Home page: